• Home

 The most ringing endorsement I can give for the items on this list is that I would buy another one exactly like the one I have if mine broke.
 That’s what it really boils down to, right?
 Would you miss it if it was gone?

-Listed below in order of relative awesomeness, here’s my list of useful kitchen gadgets you may not know you need:
+Listed below in order of relative awesomeness, here's our list of useful kitchen gadgets you may not know you need:

 What the heck is a spurtle!?!
 Good Question!
 A spurtle is a Scottish cooking implement used to stir oats as they cook.
 Its design allows you to keep the oats off the base and out of the corner curve of the sauce pan as they are cooking.
 I use it whenever I cook any kind of small-grained product on the stove (i.e., grits, polenta, etc.)